PdxCodeGuild/class_mountain_goat/1 Python/Datetime.md

 ## Creating a Datetime from a String: `datetime.strptime(s, format)`

+The `strptime` "string parse time" function allows us to convert a string to a datetime, according to the given format.
+You can find the format codes [here](#format-codes-for-strftime-and-strptime), and in the [official docs](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-behavior).

 ```python
 from datetime import datetime

 d = datetime.strptime('25-MAR-2016', '%d-%b-%Y')
 print(d) # 2016-03-25 00:00:00
 ```

 ## Converting a Datetime to a String: `d.strftime(format)`

+The `strftime` "string format time" converts a datetime to a string, according to the given format.
+You can find the format codes [here](#format-codes-for-strftime-and-strptime), and in the [official docs](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-behavior).

 ```python
 from datetime import datetime

 d = datetime(2016, 5, 17)
 print(d.strftime('%d-%b-%Y'))  # 17-May-2016
 ```